wssuomi/pirate-jam-14/gdd.md

 # Spread of the smog

-### Walsu, R4smR, TosRen
+### Walsu, R4smR

 # Introduction

 ## Game Summary Pitch

-Spread of the smog is a rts game you build a base manage pollution on a new planet
+Spread of the smog is an rts game you build a base and manage pollution on a new planet.

 ## Inpiration